Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 -

-Temperatures can drop below freezing in winter.
-Please bring warm clothing (it can also get cold during the rainy season and early autumn, so please bring a jacket).
+During winter, temperatures may drop below zero.
+Please bring warm clothing (it can also get chilly during the rainy season and in early autumn, so please bring a jacket or similar outerwear).

 -